 5 Google for Nonprofit Tools

-1) Google Apps for Nonprofits
+- Google Workspace for Nonprofits

-Google Apps in Action
+Example: Google Workspace in Action

 Samasource uses the various tools available to it through the program to connect about 850 people in five countries.
 Using Google Drive to communicate and share information across a vastly distributed workforce has been very important for training and tracking the organization's projects across the world.

-2) Google Ad Grants
+2. Google Ad Grants

-With the potential of driving 10,000 to 40,000 new visitors a month to your website, using this “free money” to attract new constituents to engage with your organization online is a no-brainer.
-Here are 10 tips to success with Google Ad Grants.
+With the potential of driving 10,000 to 40,000 new visitors a month to your website, using this grant to attract new constituents to engage with your organization online is a no-brainer.
+Here are 10 tips for success with Google Ad Grants.

 Example: Google Ad Grants in Action

 Direct Relief International started using Google Ad Grants in 2003.
 Google helped the group revise its marketing plan, consisting of eight campaigns in paid search and remarketing, including 150 newly created text ads for an end-of-year giving campaign.
 Recently, the organization saw a 44% year-over-year increase in the number of online donations and a 40% bump in total dollars donated online just from Google Ads.

-5) Google Analytics
+3. Google Analytics

 Google Analytics provides your nonprofit with information on how people find and interact with your website and eventually take action to support your mission.
-With Google Analytics, you can:

 - Determine which of your AdWords ads are most effective.